DerBejijing/midi-sequencer/README.md

-# sequencer-32
+# midi-sequencer
 midi sequencer firmware for raspberry pico (moog 960-sequencer inspired)
+Inspired by moog, but turned out to look more like the MAQ16 lul

 <br/>